5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/I225_stock_vs_cstmfw.md

 I've read in a support thread for the Aniqua 10 Gigabit Card that it worked when the memory region for the XHCI controller (PCI Path : 14,00) remained in the DMAR table.
 So I did some test with 3 tables: no memory regions included, and 2 more with either one or the other memory region included.
 It turns out: if you've flashed the custom firmware for the Intel I225-V Controller it doesn't matter if you drop, replace or keep the stock DMAR table as long as Vt-d is enabled and `DisableIoMapper` is set to `false`.
 On the stock firmware, it's a different story.
 Below you find the results of my tests and recommended settings for different scenarios.

-:warning: Always use the latest [release](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/releases) of my EFI folder!
-Don't report issues if you don't my EFI and Config.
-I will close them immediately!
+:warning: Please use the latest [release](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/releases) of my EFI folder before reporting issues.

 ## Enabling the Intel I225-V Ethernet Controller